-Uniaxial compression tests, with loading beyond the failure point into the post-failure regime, have been conducted on water-saturated specimens sampled from borehole KFM02A in Forsmark, see map in Figure 1-1.
-These tests belong to one of the activities performed as part of the site investigation in the Forsmark area managed by the Swedish Nuclear Fuel and Waste Management Co (SKB).
-The tests were carried out in the material and rock mechanics laboratories at the department of Building Technology and Mechanics at the Swedish National Testing and Research Institute (SP).
-All work was carried out in accordance with the activity plan AP PF 400-04-19 (SKB internal controlling document) and was controlled by SP-QD 13.1 (SP internal quality document).
+Uniaxial compression tests, with loading beyond the failure point into the post-failure regime, have been conducted on water-saturated specimens sampled from borehole KLX02 in Laxemar, see map in Figure 1-1.
+These tests belong to one of the activities performed as part of the site investigation in the Laxemar area lead by Swedish Nuclear Fuel and Waste Management Co (SKB).
+The tests were carried out in the material and rock mechanics laboratories at the department of Building Technology and Mechanics at Swedish National Testing and Research Institute (SP).
+All work is carried out in accordance with the activity plan AP PS 400-03-092 (SKB internal controlling document) and is controlled by SP-QD 13.1 (SP internal quality document).

-SKB supplied SP with rock cores and they arrived at SP in June 2003 and were tested during June 2004.
+SKB supplied SP with rock cores and they arrived at SP in February 2004 and were tested during September 2004.
 Cylindrical specimens were cut from the cores and selected based on the preliminary core logging with the strategy to primarily investigate the properties of the dominant rock types.
-The method description SKB MD 190.001, version 1.9 (SKB internal controlling document), was followed for the sampling and for the uniaxial compression tests, and the method description SKB MD 160.002, version 1.9 (SKB internal controlling document), was followed when the density was determined.
-As to the specimen preparation, the end surfaces of the specimens were grinded in order to comply with the required shape tolerances and the specimens were then stored in water for a minimum of 7 days, up to testing.
+The method description SKB MD 190.001, Version 2.0, (SKB internal controlling document) was followed for the sampling and for the uniaxial compression tests and the method description SKB MD 160.002, Version 2.0, (SKB internal controlling document) was followed when the density was determined.
+As to the specimen preparation, the end surfaces on the specimens were grinded in order to comply with the required shape tolerances and then put in water and kept stored in water, with a minimum of 7 days, up to testing.
 This yields a water saturation, which is intended to resemble the in-situ moisture condition.
 The density was determined on each specimen and the uniaxial compression tests were carried out at this moisture condition.
 The specimens were photographed before and after the mechanical testing.